Amazon union organizers deflated as vote tilts against them - WTMJ

 With nearly half the ballots counted Thursday night, 1,100 warehouse workers had rejected the union while 463 voted in favor of it.

-For Amazon, which has more than 950,000 workers in the U.S. and has fought hard against organizing attempts, a union loss could chill similar efforts around the company.
+For Amazon, which has more than 950,000 workers in the U.S. and has fought hard against organizing efforts, a union loss could chill similar attempts around the company.

 Labor experts and union leaders believe, however, that Bessemer could still inspire other Amazon workers to try to unionize at the company’s hundreds of facilities across the country.
 And it could spread beyond the company, spurring action at Walmart, the nation’s largest employer, and other big retailers.